Jumbo Meatballs and Spaghetti

 To freeze, allow the meatballs and sauce to cool completely.
 Transfer to a freezer-safe container and freeze for up to 3 months.
 To serve, thaw overnight in the refrigerator.
 Reheat gently over very low heat (you may need to add a few tablespoons of water to the sauce).

-Can I make this recipe into regular sized meatballs?
+• Can I make the recipe into regular-sized meatballs?

 Well, sure, but it won’t be nearly as much fun.
 To make regular meatballs, divide the meat mixture into about 24-32 pieces, form the meatballs, and bake for about 10 minutes.
 Proceed with the rest of the recipe.

-Can I use lowfat milk and lean ground beef in this recipe?
+• Can I use low-fat milk and lean ground beef to make meatballs?

-For a tender, juicy, moist meatball, I really recommend you use whole milk and 80-20 ground beef.
-You can substitute lower fat products if you insist, but your recipe will not turn out the same.
+For a tender, juicy, moist meatball, I really recommend using whole milk and 80/20 ground beef.
+You can substitute lower-fat products if you insist, but your recipe will not turn out the same.

 Both Parmesan and Romano are traditional Italian cheeses.
 Parmesan is a cow’s milk cheese.
 Romano is a sheep’s milk cheese with a higher moisture and fat content.
 Romano also has a stronger, saltier taste.

-The secret to cooking meatballs that are tender and moist with a lovely texture is higher fat content meat, eggs, bread, and milk.
+The secret to cooking meatballs that are tender and moist with a lovely texture is using higher-fat meat, eggs, bread, and milk.
 Don’t skip or substitute those ingredients.
 Lean meats and low-fat dairy just simply won’t produce the same results.

 Lana Stuart.